Graph Neural Network Surrogates to leverage Mechanistic Expert Knowledge towards Reliable and Immediate Pandemic Response: Results

 \subsection{Optimized GNN architecture}

-Combining the results from our explorational experiments of the simple MLP and LSTM neural networks with some minor adaptations, we use the input data set structure for the GNNs as presented in the previous section and shown in~\cref{fig:input_structure} (Panel B).
+Combining the results from our explorational experiments of the simple MLP and LSTM neural networks with some minor adaptations\MK{, i.e., eliminating the redundant storage of the contact matrices of the 2D dimensional $5\times 162$ and transforming it to a one dimensional vector of length 354}, we use the input data set structure for the GNNs as presented in the previous section and shown in~\cref{fig:input_structure} (Panel B).
 For a GNN to be trained or executed, we provide an (additional) adjacency matrix $A$ for the considered regions.
 The adjacency matrix is naturally obtained from the graph-based expert modeling approach.
 The dimension of the adjacency matrix is $400\times 400$, which comes from the particular application on the 400 German counties.
 Similarly, the first array dimension of the remaining input is 400.
 Eventually, to adequately integrate heterogeneous disease dynamics over an entire country, we randomize historic and ongoing disease dynamics over all 400 counties.
 The ongoing disease dynamics are initialized per county with the persistent-threat scenario, thus allowing between very small and very high infectious disease dynamics.
 For the first four initializations, see~\Cref{fig:spatial_dynamics_GNN_gridheat} (Panel A).
 To additionally randomize for the historic dynamics and immunities, we draw the number of recoveries uniformly from the interval between zero and one minus the maximum ongoing dynamics (infected and dead) that are possible in the persistent-threat range.

 Having derived a suitable set of input features for a GNN surrogate model, we selected an appropriate GNN model and optimized its architecture and hyperparameters.
 We conducted a grid search to identify the model architecture with the best performance, also taking into account the respective training time, which can be considerable.
-To avoid unnecessarily long training times, we used an early stopping criterion after 200 iterations without improvement (i.e., patience of 200 iterations).
-We start by considering different graph layers as described in the \textit{Materials and Methods} section and vary the number of layers between 1 and 3 and the number of channels per layer from 32 to 1024.
+To avoid unnecessarily long training times, we used an early stopping criterion after 200 iterations without improvement (i.e., patience of 200 iterations). \MK{Again, averaged validation MAPEs are presented in log-scale.}